wethegit/sweet-potato/masher/README.md

 # sweet-potato-masher 🗜

-Optmizes and compressed all images on a sweet-potato project.
+Optmizes and compresses all images on a sweet-potato project.

 ## Usage